KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/01.Programming-Fundamentals-and-Unit-Testing/09.Exercise-Loops/README.md

 ### 📝 Task 1: [Power of Number]
 **Problem Statement:**
-Write a program to calculate number raising to a certain power:
+Write a program that:

-- Reads an integer number n from the console
+- Reads an integer `n` from input.
-- Reads an integer number p which represents power from the console
+- Reads an integer `p` representing the power.
-- Print the result of n to the power of p
+- Calculates `n` raised to the power of `p` without using built-in power functions (use loops).
+- Prints the result.
 Note: Don't use Math.Pow(), use loops

 ---

 ### 📝 Task 2: [Multiplication Table]
 **Problem Statement:**
-Write a program that prints a multiplication table:
+Write a program that:

-- Reads an integer number n from the console
+- Reads an integer `n` from input.
-- Print a multiplication table of size 10 for given integer n in the following format:
+- Prints the multiplication table of size 10 for `n` in the format:

   "{n} x {i} = {result}" for each i in the range [1…10]